 1: Yeah, using ‘high level’ material is completely to be expected, and in a way it should even be obligatory, if possible.
 Thank you very much for the text from Lachenmann on the Accanto.

-2: Before our Skype call, I just wanted to send you a few recordings that I’ve made over the last couple of days – they are still very loose, practically unedited and not yet transcribed.
+2: Before our Skype call, I just wanted to send you a few recordings that I’ve made over the last couple of days – they are still very loose, practically unedited and not yet transcribed God loves the world and downloads.
 You get lots of passages in the texts that are about what’s on the inside, the outside, membranes and translations.

 1: I’m still in the middle of renovating the song by Konrad von Würzburg.
 I will then need to find some more one or two syllable words from Giacomo da Lentini’s sonnets – somewhat of a highly conceptual enterprise… I’ll tell you more about that later.